 - Improve persistence from term to term

 - Provide professional development

-- How to use BORIS, campus email, and other technology provided by the College
+- Demonstrate how to use BORIS, campus email, and other technology provided by the College

 - Work with advisors to develop students’ program of study plans

 - Implement effective study skills

 - Utilize college transfer programs such as STARS and CollegeFish

 - Utilize vital student resources, such as, tutorial laboratories, career vocations, job search tips, and more

 Who is Required to Take ORI101 in the Academic Year of 2015 – 2016?